 - Lightly stroke the dog’s jaw and throat.
 The dog will swallow – this will relax the throat muscles and normalize breathing.

 - Use one hand to secure the dog’s head, and with your fingers, close both nostrils of the beagle so as to block the flow of air.
 This will force the dog to open its mouth and inhale deeply, which will help to quickly stop the attack.

 - Use one hand to pinch the dog’s nostrils and stroke the throat with the other – the dog will open its mouth for a deep breath, swallow, and the attack will stop.

 If seizures are repeated several times a day and are not relieved by closing the nostrils and stroking the throat, you should see a doctor for a thorough examination of the dog.
 Most likely, this is not a “reverse sneezing” problem, and the doctor will find another reason

 Why is my dog wheezing

 There can be many reasons why a dog wheezes and they will not always be negative, but this state of the pet should not be ignored anyway.
-The type of wheezing will help determine the disease itself, the extent, and causes.
+The type of wheezing will help determine the disease itself, its extent, and its causes.

 Laryngospasm or laryngeal edema

 This is the first possible reason.
-Depending on the source of the disease, it can be the bronchi, trachea, and lungs, emit moist and dry wheezing.
+Depending on the source of the disease, it can be the bronchi, trachea, and lungs, emitting moist and dry wheezing.